tahia/Evo_CREs/README.md

 #### For CNS identification, please check the dNCS pipeline developed by Song e al. (2021):
 [dCNS](https://github.com/baoxingsong/dCNS)

-Also, check Scripts/README_dCNS.md for the parameters used to detect CNS in *Panicoids*
+Also, you can go through Scripts/README_dCNS.md for the parameters used to detect CNS in *Panicoids*

 #### Citation: